Ceskasporitelna/cs-netbanking-sdk-droid/docs/netbanking.md

         /**
          * IMPORTANT!
          *
-         * Let CoreSDK know that u use Locker and pass configuration object.
+         * Let CoreSDK know that you use Locker and pass configuration object.
          */
         .useLocker(lockerConfig)